Metric Entropy and the Optimal Prediction of Chaotic Signals: Theorem of Wyner-Ziv and Ornstein-Weiss

 In this section, we describe three results that apply to stationary and ergodic sequences: the Poincaré recurrence theorem, a theorem of Kac, and the entropy theorem of Wyner-Ziv and Ornstein-Weiss.
 Each of these results is pertinent to source coding and, as we will show, to the prediction of chaotic signals.

 The notion of stationarity can be defined for a sequence of random variables or for a dynamical system.
 Since our interest is in the prediction of signals, we begin with the definition for a sequence of random variables.
-A sequence of random variables is stationary if for any Borel measurable subset $B$ of $\mathbb{R}^{\infty}$.
-The definition captures the idea that the mechanism underlying the stochastic process does not change with time.
+A sequence of real valued random variables